inonote/umgr-hands/README.md

 1. Install OpenCV2.
 2. Build with Visual Studio.
 3. Install com0com and setup one loopback.
+   - The number of com port used by umgr-hands is configured in `AppImpl.cpp`. (default is COM11)
 4. Setup your webcam.
 5. Connect as UmgrIO to UMIGURI via the loopback COM port.
-The com port number is configured in `AppImpl.cpp`.
-(The default destination is COM11)

 > [!NOTE]
 > You can adjust detection range by changing `rangeTop`, `rangeBottom`, `left`, `right`, `top` and `bottom` in `src/AppImpl.cpp` function at `AppImpl.cpp`. (because this project is incomplete)